 - Manage the experiment more directly, with custom settle times between applying voltage and measuring current.

 - Measure device hysteresis by perform consecutive measurements in forwards and backward directions.

-The software has 3 measurement tabs: Solar Cell Characterisation, Stabilised Current Output, and Solar Lifetime Measurement.
-'Characterisation' performs I-V measurements and calculates the important device properties, the 'Stabilised Current' tab allows you to determine how the current output of your device evolves over time using, and the 'Lifetime' tab enables you to track key device properties (PCE, FF, Jsc, Voc) over an extended time by performing periodic I-V characterisation.
+The software has 3 measurement tabs: Solar Cell Characterization, Stabilised Current Output, and Solar Lifetime Measurement.
+'Characterization' performs I-V measurements and calculates the important device properties, the 'Stabilised Current' tab allows you to determine how the current output of your device evolves over time using, and the 'Lifetime' tab enables you to track key device properties (PCE, FF, Jsc, Voc) over an extended time by performing periodic I-V characterization.
 Between measurements the solar cell can be held at open-circuit, short-circuit, or maximum power.